kaycix/minimal-mistakes/docs/_pages/formulation.md

 anywhere, anytime.
 </p>
 <p>
-<b>Ease of Removal:</b> The process of forming a harder and harder polish as the hours pass is linked to
+<b>Ease of Removal:</b>
-unique chemical reactions which occur deeply within the film to transform the water-loving materials inside the bottle into a water-impermeable, water-resistant film on the nails.
+The process whereby a harder and harder polish is created as the hours pass is linked to unique chemical reactions which occur deeply within the film to transform the water-loving materials inside the bottle into a water-impermeable, water-resistant film on the nails.
 This process takes time, but it also acts to create a film which is increasingly more difficult to remove as time passes, particularly from dry, porous nails or toenails.
-It is very difficult to remove after more than 5 to 6 days of use, even with acetone-based removers.
-Before that point is reached, however, it can be removed quite simply and easily with rubbing alcohol (isopropyl alcohol).
+It is difficult to remove after more than 5 to 6 days of use, even with acetone-based removers.
+We have found, however, that the film can be softened when exposed for a minute or two to gelled ethanol.
+The weakened film can then be wiped from the nail.
 </p>
 <p>
-While these considerations have made it clear to us that a waterborne polish cannot be used as a mere drop-in replacement for traditional solventborne polishes and that consumer education is essential, we firmly believe that this waterborne polish can compete effectively in a marketplace where those consumers who are already motivated to try a non-toxic, odorless, hypoallergenic polish can be reached by a thoughtful, educational marketing approach.
+While these considerations make it clear that a waterborne polish cannot be used as a mere drop-in replacement for traditional solventborne polishes, we know that this waterborne polish can compete effectively in a marketplace where those consumers who are already motivated to try a non-toxic, odorless, hypoallergenic polish can be reached by a thoughtful, educational marketing approach.
 </p>